 26. The ENFP sometimes really, really needs a bath.
 They can get so lost in their ideas, schedule, and social world that certain hygiene, house chores, and financial tasks can fall to the wayside.

 27. The ENFP will carry every last one of us home on their back.
 They'll make sure we're all taken care of—but then the ENFP will collapse or go mental from not taking care of themselves.

 28. The ENFP has great disdain for some people and structures.
 They'll half pay attention while plotting how they can make something far better, far more interesting, far more in touch with the reality they want to see.
 This can cause an ENFP to tune out on important details.

-29. Speaking of details—ENFP is big picture and can see things globally in an instant.
-Going over every last detail will put the ENFP into a nap.
+29. Speaking of details—ENFP is a big picture kind of guy.
+He sees things globally in an instant.
+Going over every last detail will put the ENFP into a stupor.
 Read them something with lots of details, like a manual, and you'll get them ready for bed.

 32. The ENFP falls in love hard.
-They can pull themselves out in total, but that doesn't mean it doesn't suck.
-Either accept them, or they'll move on because they don't want to waste their powerful energy on someone.
-But they fall in love hard... and this can make them set on pleasing someone so much that they start to ignore other parts of their life.
+Either accept them, or they'll move on because they don't want to waste their powerful energy on someone who doesn't care.
+They fall in love hard... and this can make them set on pleasing someone so much that they start to ignore other parts of their life.

 34. The ENFP needs an audience.
 Don't put an ENFP on an island.
 They'll befriend all the animals, volleyballs, and coconuts to the point of extreme personification.

 35. The ENFP has a brilliant BS detector, which can allow them to be the perfect devil's advocate.